"Let’s go next door to meet the cows, bulls, donkeys, horses and even a camel, why are they here?"

 At present, cows and buffaloes are reduced to production units for milk and meat.
-Cow slaughter is becoming more accepted and practiced in spite of it being illegal in India.
+Cow slaughter is becoming more accepted and practised in spite of it being illegal in India.

-The High Court has given permanent custody of 305 cattle rescued by Karuna Society.
+Up to date 2016 Karuna has rescued around 700 head of cattle.
+The High Court has given permanent custody of 305 head of cattle rescued by Karuna Society.
 The remaining cases are under trial.